Use admin services

 Cache restoration

-Projects loaded with the cache managment api are pinned in the cache: they cannot leave the cache except if removed explicitely.
+Projects loaded with the cache management api are pinned in the cache: they cannot leave the cache except if removed explicitly.

 Operations on cache are recorded internally and a when a QGIS processes is restored, all pinned projects are loaded.